isomerpages/moe-greenridgesec/_about-us/Our Values(Updates)/Respect and Empathy.md

 <br><strong>Girls</strong>
 <br>* We will tie up our hair if it touches our shoulder.
 <br>* We pin up our loose side hair and fringe neatly.
-<br>* Only black/dark blue hair clips, ribbons, hair-bands are allowed.
+<br>* Only black / dark blue / orange / white hair clips, ribbons, hair-bands
+are allowed.
 <br>* We only wear one identical pair of small, inexpensive and plain ear
 studs no bigger than 0.3 cm in diameter, at the lowest part of our earlobes, with no other forms of body/facial piercings.</p>